HeardLibrary/digital-scholarship/lod/sparql.md

 In this example, we find sets of books that are connected to authors by the `dcterms:creator` property and create a new graph that contains triples where those authors are connected to their books by a different property: `foaf:maker`.
 Each binding of an author and a book is used to construct one triple connecting that author and book using the new property.

 In this case, DCMI and the creators of FOAF agreed that the two terms, `dcterms:creator` and `foaf:maker` are equivalent.
 So in theory, a sufficiently smart computer could figure out that a triple containing one of those properties entails another triple using the other property.
-But a generic triplestory and SPARQL endpoint don't automatically do that kind of reasoning, so using SPARQL CONSTRUCT, we can "materialize" those entailed triples and manually insert them back into the dataset by loading the result of the CONSTRUCT query back into the triplestore.
+But a generic triplestore and SPARQL endpoint doesn't automatically do that kind of reasoning, so by using SPARQL CONSTRUCT, we can "materialize" those entailed triples and manually insert them back into the dataset by loading the result of the CONSTRUCT query back into the triplestore.

 A very similar use case is dealing with the FOAF and schema.org terms.
 There is no declared equivalency between a lot of the terms, but for example most people would agree that a [foaf:Person](http://xmlns.com/foaf/spec/#term_Person) is probably the same thing as a [schema:Person](https://schema.org/Person) (both allow the person to be alive, dead, or fictional).
-We could design a CONSTRUCT query that converted several terms Dublin Core or FOAF terms to schema.org terms at once:
+We could design a CONSTRUCT query that converted several Dublin Core or FOAF terms to schema.org terms all at once:

 ```sparql
 PREFIX dcterms: <http://purl.org/dc/terms/>